heineken-advanced-analytics/great-expectations-workshop-pydata/README.md

-# great-expectation-workshop-pydata
+# PyData Workshop: Keep the Data Flowing
+Welcome to our GitHub repository for the PyData workshop!

 ## Intro
-Welcome to our github page for the pydata workshop 15-06-2020!
+We use the python package [great_expecations](#https://greatexpectations.io) to create expectations for our ingress data.
+This workshop teaches you the basics on how to implement and use this package.

 ## Installation